jmcomets/vim-pony/README.md

 ### Installation

 Simply copy `plugin/pony.vim` to the appropriate directory in ~/.vim folder.
-If you're using Pathogen and Git you might want to clone this repository instead.
+If you're using Pathogen and Git you might want to track this repository as a submodule instead.

-    $ git clone git://github.com/rainerborene/vim-pony.git ~/.vim/bundle/vim-pony
+    $ git submodule add git://github.com/rainerborene/vim-pony.git ~/.vim/bundle/vim-pony

 ### Documentation